Conrad A. Nervig

 Conrad Albinus Nervig (June 24, 1889 – November 26, 1980) was an American film editor with 81 film credits.

-He began work in 1922 at Goldwyn Pictures, and remained with the studio after its merger to form Metro-Goldwyn-Mayer (MGM) in 1924.
-He spent essentially his entire career at MGM, retiring from the studio in 1954.
+During World War I, he served as a lieutenant (junior grade) and was an officer aboard USS Cyclops before it disappeared.
+Immediately after retiring from the Navy in 1922, Nervig began work at Goldwyn Pictures as a film lab assistant, and remained with the studio after its merger to form Metro-Goldwyn-Mayer (MGM) in 1924.
+He spent essentially his entire career at MGM, retiring from the studio in 1954; he edited one final film for RKO Pictures in 1956.

 Nervig was the first recipient of the Academy Award for Film Editing for the film Eskimo (1933).
-He won a second "Oscar" (shared with Ralph E. Winters) for the film King Solomon's Mines (1950).
+He won a second Oscar (shared with Ralph E. Winters) for the film King Solomon's Mines (1950).
 He was also nominated for his work on A Tale of Two Cities (1935).

+After his retirement, he frequently talked about his experiences aboard Cyclops before its disappearance.
+These include "The Cyclops Mystery", an article published in 1969 by the US Naval Institute, as well as the 1971 documentary film, "The Devil's Triangle".
+Before his death, he remained as a life member of American Cinema Editors.

+Personal life

+Nervig was married twice.
+His first wife, Elizabeth Alder, died on September 8, 1951.
+On August 18, 1961, he married his second wife Ann Griffin in Las Vegas, Nevada.
+Ann Griffin was the owner of the Ramona Sentinel newspaper.
+He also has a daughter.
+Nervig died at Palomar Memorial Hospital in Escondido, California on November 26, 1980.
+His ashes were scattered at sea.